swcarpentry/python-novice-inflammation/pages/06-cmdline.md

 subtitle: Command-Line Programs
 minutes: 30
 ---
+> ## Learning Objectives {.objectives}
+>
+> *   Use the values of command-line arguments in a program.
+> *   Handle flags and files separately in a command-line program.
+> *   Read data from standard input in a program so that it can be used in a pipeline.

 The IPython Notebook and other interactive tools are great for prototyping code and exploring data, but sooner or later we will want to use our program in a pipeline or run it in a shell script to process thousands of data files.